bundleofjoe/Task-and-Project-Management-System/README.md

 An extension of the original productivty and Knowldedge managemnet system.

-Updates consist of design and functionality changes, and the use of Django nad restFUL Api
+Updates consist of design and functionality changes, and the use of Django and RestFUL API

-Designed as part of a University project.
+Designed within a team as part of a University project.

 Missing GCP file for personal token security reasons.